-We hope this booklet will help you prepare for these examinations.
-This booklet is designed to make you aware of the regulations and procedures that need to be followed from JCQ/awarding body instructions and to prevent any problems occurring.
+We hope this booklet will help you prepare for your upcoming examinations.
+This booklet is designed to make you aware of the regulations and procedures that need to be followed from JCQ/awarding bodies instructions and to prevent any problems occurring.